ksatirli/code-quality-for-terraform/README.md

 ### Using `pre-commit` via GitHub Actions

-It is possible to run `pre-commit` as part of [GitHub Actions](https://github.com/features/actions).
+It is _possible_ to run `pre-commit` as part of [GitHub Actions](https://github.com/features/actions).
 This process is involved and requires the following:

-* access to `pre-commit` inside of GitHub Actions
+- access to `pre-commit` inside of GitHub Actions
-* a check-out of the code you want to run `pre-commit` against
+- a check-out of the code you want to run `pre-commit` against

 Depending on the `pre-commit` handlers you want to run, you will need to install various applications that are then used as part of `pre-commit`.

 A sample implementation of this process, including checking out an organization-wide `pre-commit` configuration can be found in [@operatehappy/terraform-aws-route53-workmail-records](https://github.com/operatehappy/terraform-aws-route53-workmail-records/blob/master/.github/workflows/code-quality.yml).

+A simpler (but just as powerful) approach to running a large amount of linters remotely is to use [GitHub Super-Linter](https://github.com/github/super-linter).

 ## Author Information